dipaish/www23/gpages.md

 ***Let's look into each of those line***

 ```<!DOCTYPE html>```
 This is the declaration to tell the browser what type of document to expect.
-You must start your HTML pages with a <!DOCTYPE> declaration.

-Your HTML pages will work fine even without the declaration however some of the HTML5 tags such as an article or a footer may not be supported by the browser.
+You must start your HTML pages with a <!DOCTYPE> declaration.Your HTML pages will work fine even without the declaration however some of the HTML5 tags such as an article or a footer may not be supported by the browser.

 ```<html lang="en">```
 Lang attribute inside the HTML tag sets the language of the webpage.
 It enhances accessibility that is the screen reader will know the language and will pronounce the text correctly.